Komnen Arianiti

 Komnen Arianiti (fl.
-1392–1407) was a Serbian nobleman of the Arianiti family, who held an area in central Albania around Durrës.
-His son Gjergj became a prominent leader of the Ottoman-Albanian wars.
+1392–1407) was an Albanian nobleman of the Arianiti family, who held an area in central Albania around Durrës.
+His son Gjergj became a prominent leader of the Albanian-Ottoman wars.

 Life

 The Albanian Academy treats him as the same person as Comin Spata (Komin Spata), who was mentioned between 1392 and 1407.
 That name appears in the Venetian archives.
 Gjergj Arianiti was also mentioned in contemporary documents as Aranit Spata.
 It is unclear whether the Arianiti adopted the name through intermarriage with the Spata family of central Albania or as a toponymic derived from the region of Shpat, which they held in the Middle Ages.
+The intermarriage theory is more likely and the adoption of the surname must have happened in the 14th century.
 Unclear is also his relation to the Komnenos dynasty; he may have descended from a paternal female ancestor who belonged to that imperial family and lived in the early-to-mid 13th century, or adopted the name as other Arianiti kinsmen had in order to strengthen his claims.

 His domains are mentioned in contemporary Venetian sources as areas located in the vicinity of Durazzo (Durrës) (in partibus Durrachii).